-- Anti stress and anti aging hormones like GABBA and melatonin are naturally secreted by the body during Yoga Nidra.
+- The body naturally secretes Anti-stress and anti-aging hormones like GABBA and melatonin during Yoga Nidra.

-- Students report feeling more peaceful and better able to handle life's ups and downs, usually within just a few session.
+- Students report feeling more peaceful and better able to handle life's ups and downs, usually within just a few sessions.

 - Students who have struggled to meditate find it much easier to attain a state of deep relaxation.